 This is Mary the Hug Me Toad.
 Mary had to wait a little while before taking the trip to her new home, due to the ice storm we had the other day.
 This morning, the roads were clear, and Mary happily hopped into her box and left for Kentucky.

 Mary had a couple of new friends to play with in my workroom, while we waited for the ice to melt.
-This turquoise Hug Me Sock Kitten is over in my Etsy shop.
-She has an orchid fleece heart.
+This turquoise Hug Me Sock Kitten has an orchid fleece heart.
 I love her sweet face.

 I had quite a time trying to photograph her and the rest of the sock animals this morning.
 The wind was blowing and it was so cold outside.
 Icicles were dripping on us, and on my camera.
 I even had to blow dry a Hug Me Toad, when she got a drop of icicle water on her head!
 I think we were all glad to get back inside.

-This dark pink Hug Me Toad with white polka dots is in my Etsy shop too.
-She is one of triplets I made earlier.
+This dark pink Hug Me Toad with white polka dots is one of triplets I made earlier.
 Her sisters have already been adopted.
 I actually have lots and lots of socks waiting to grow up to be Hug Me Toys, but I just happened to like this pattern and made three in a row.
 I tend to be that way.

 I will be sure to add some new sock animals in different colors and patterns to my menagerie soon.

 I’ve also had these two decorative Hug Me Slug accent pillows for a while.
-I finally put them in my shop too.
+The are made with cotton fabrics sewn by machine appliqué.

 Feral Cheryl is a sock kitten with a job to do.
-She’s the brainchild of my friend Marie, who commissioned me to find a sock kitten with the courage to help show people how to Trap-Neuter-and-Return.
+She’s the brainchild of my friend Marie, who commissioned me to find a sock kitten with the courage to help show people how to TNR, which stands for Trap Neuter and Return.
+It’s really Trap Vaccinate Spay/Neuter and Return, sometimes called TVNR.
 Cheryl isn’t afraid of traps.
 She’s not afraid of anything.

 Feral Cheryl will be joining the Alley Cats and Angels’ TNR task force, for the TNR 101 workshops Princess Marie is leading.
-Cheryl will fearlessly enter the safety traps they use to capture real-life feral kitties, so that this knowledge can be passed on to others, and other feral cats can be saved.
+Cheryl will fearlessly enter the safety traps they use to capture real-life feral kitties, so that this knowledge can be passed on to others, and other feral cats can be saved from the cycle of over population.
 It’s a serious job.

 Cheryl is fully prepared.
 Marie thought it would be a good idea if Feral Cheryl were to show her fierceness a little, just so people would be reminded not to hug a feral cat.
 So, Cheryl obliged and displayed her teeth and claws.